MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/7.1/apic_mfpf.md

 Now you  have a new folder with your recently created project.

-Let's Create an API on this project.
+Let's create an API on this project.
 This process will be done in 2 steps:

-- **1. add a data source to a project:** Data source is how we will access data at your API, IBM API Connect provide a set of pre-made datasources to help you with the integration with several type of  backends, for example: In-memory db , Email, MySQL, PostgreSQL and others.
+**1. add a data source to a project:** Data source is how we will store data at your API, IBM API Connect provide a set of pre-made datasources to help you with the integration with several type of  backends, for example: In-memory db , Email, MySQL, PostgreSQL and others.

-- **2. add a model to a project:** Model is the representation of the API for the consumers of the API, here is where you can define the properties that will be exposed to your users on this API.
+**2. add a model to a project:** Model is the representation of the API for the consumers of the API, here is where you can define the properties that will be exposed to your users on this API.

+### Creating a data source
 Let's create now the API(Data source and Model), for details visit [this page.](http://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.toolkit.doc/tutorial_cli_model_create_command.html?cp=SSMNED_5.0.0%2F3-4-0-1)

-### Creating a data source
 ```bash
 #enter in your just created project folder
 cd acme-bank